riopapa/sayNotiText/README.md

 - Notification icon and notification bar is settled
 - Notification bar is for refresh(reload) above files and stop speaking temporary and immediately
 - Speaking pitch and speed can be adjusted.
-- When tables are updated, press \[reload] button to apply
 - Speaking will be executed when (1) no silent mode or (2) bluetooth or earphone is connected regardless of silent mode.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
     <img src="./screenshots/mainActivity1.jpg" width=400 height=800>